josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 ignoreregex =
 ```

 This regex will match anything in the range of 4xx.
 You can opt to only match some, but for me, every bad request is an offense.
 I'm not including 5xx here, as they only denote the service malfunctioning.
-If I detect in the future some bad faith actor making my services crash on purpose, I can totally add another filter for that.
+If I detect in the future some bad-faith actor making my services crash on purpose, I can totally add another filter for that.

 Now, let's create a jail for the bans: